miguelhd/WP-Donations-Module/README.md

 The plugin uses WordPress's built-in nonce verification to protect against unauthorized submissions.
 Always ensure that your site is running the latest version of WordPress for the best security.

 ## Changelog

+### 1.2.0
+- Refactored the plugin to encapsulate functionality within a class structure.
+- Added a "Settings" link on the Plugins page for easier configuration access.
+- Improved code organization for better maintainability and extensibility.
+- Preserved all existing features and enhanced security and error logging mechanisms.

 ### 1.1.0
 - Added donation logging and real-time metrics.